Bookmark saved

 "Am I?"
 The man turned.

 Younger than expected—mid-forties, maybe, with dark hair just starting to gray at the temples.
 Handsome in an ageless way, with high cheekbones and a strong jaw.
 But his eyes were wrong.
 Too bright, catching the moonlight and reflecting it back in colors eyes shouldn't make.
-Gold and silver and something that might have been grace once, before it curdled.
+Gold and silver and what might once have been grace, before it curdled.

 "The church records say Holy Redeemer was deconsecrated in 2015," he continued.
 "Which means it's not really consecrated ground anymore, is it?
 Just a building.
 Just stone and wood and broken glass."